DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object defining configuration properties for the Chat UI component.
+A configuration object for the Chat UI component.

 ---
 #####See Also#####